-During the past year, independent retailers opened 15 new design centers and closed 16, two of which were relocations.
-We continue to promote the growth and expansion of our independent retailers through ongoing support in the areas of market analysis, site selection, and business development.
-As in the past, our independent retailers are required to enter into license agreements with us, which (i) authorize the use of certain Ethan Allen trademarks and (ii) require adherence to certain standards of operation, including a requirement to fulfill related warranty service agreements.
+Our independent retailers are required to enter into license agreements with us, which (i) authorize the use of certain Ethan Allen trademarks and (ii) require adherence to certain standards of operation, including a requirement to fulfill related warranty service agreements.
 We are not subject to any territorial or exclusive retailer agreements in North America.
-The wholesale segment also develops and implements related marketing and brand awareness programs.